Managed installation

 You can install it quietly with just as other normal installers:

 There is also a choco package that provides the same .msi installers.
-It can be installed with the following command:
+It can be installed for your current user with the following command:

 Furthermore, there is also a winget package available that provides the same .msi installers.
 It can be installed with the following command: